• Skip to primary navigation

 Your food and inflammation

-Do you like it spicy, oily, caramelized, food cooked for hours in that mmm yummy sauce?
+Do you like your food spicy, oily, caramelized, or food cooked for hours in that mmm yummy sauce?
 Or you're a rainbow eater, a vegetable juicer, or a raw food lover?

 The food you eat will either cause inflammation or help you combat inflammation in your body.
 How?

 • Your food will help your body by feeding you with nutrients and also feeding your microbiome that will digest your indigested part of that food.
-The byproduct of that digestion will feed your cells who will produce energy that your body needs.
+The byproduct of that digestion will feed your cells, which will produce energy that your body needs.
 Thus increasing your overall health.

-• Your food containing too much sugar, fat and processed food, will overwork your body, harm your intestinal lining, which may cause inflammation.
-These types of food will promote the growth of unfriendly microbiome.
-This microbiome will in turn feast on your undigested food, which will make them proliferate in your gut.
-This will promote inflammation, making you sick, overweight etc.
+• Your diet containing too much sugar, fat, and processed food will overwork your body and harm your intestinal lining, which may cause inflammation.
+These types of food will promote the growth of an unfriendly microbiome.
+This microbiome will, in turn, feast on your undigested food, which will make them proliferate in your gut.
+This will promote inflammation, making you sick, overweight, etc.

 How does food cause inflammation?

-The food you consume plays an important role in your body it can cause inflammation.
-The digestive microbiome release chemicals that may promote or suppress inflammation.
-The type of your intestinal microbiome that populates your gut contribute to your health through biosynthesis of vitamins and essential amino acids.
+The food you consume plays an important role in your body.
+And sometimes, it can cause inflammation.
+The digestive microbiome releases chemicals that may promote or suppress inflammation.
+The type of intestinal microbiome that populates your gut contributes to your health through the biosynthesis of vitamins and essential amino acids.

-SCFAs Butyrate and Propianate play a role in regulating your immune system and controlling intestinal inflammation.
+SCFAs Butyrate and Propionate play a role in regulating your immune system and controlling intestinal inflammation.

 Acetate, another SCFA, is a major energy source for your intestinal wall cells.
 They contribute to strengthening your intestinal barrier.

-The main source of SCFA are carbohydrates, thus a diet of high fiber low fat, sugar and meat is the optimum.
+The main source of SCFA are carbohydrates; therefore, a diet of high fiber, adequate healthy fat, low sugar, and less meat is the optimum.

-However, a diet of low fiber and high in FAT, sugar and processed food will produce less SCFA.
-Since this diet will promote the growth of the unfriendly bacteria, it will hence cause or exacerbate inflammation leading to more complex health issues.
+However, a diet of low fiber and high in unhealthy fats, sugar, and processed food will produce less SCFA.
+Since this diet will promote the growth of unfriendly bacteria, it will hence cause or exacerbate inflammation leading to more complex health issues.

-• Diets that high in sugar, refined starches and trans fat cause inflammation.
+• Diets that are high in sugar, refined starches, and trans fat cause inflammation.

 Sugar